ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

 }
 ```

-For annotation attributes details, see [OpenAPI annotation reference](#openapi-annotation-reference).
+For annotation attributes details, see [Annotation reference](#annotation-reference).

 ## Generate a Ballerina client